leijurv/reverse-fizzbuzz/README.md

 ## Benchmark

 If you run them (Python 3.9+ required), you'll see that they do a verification routine, then a benchmark routine.
-The verification is generating 1234567 bytes of FizzBuzz, then testing the first 10000 characters, as well as a random selection of 10000 more characters.
+The verification is generating 1234567 lines of FizzBuzz, then testing the first 10000 characters, as well as a random selection of 10000 more characters.
 The benchmark is printing out every power of 2 index of FizzBuzz, up to 2^20000.

 The output of running any of the three should be the same.
 Piping the output to `shasum` should yield `707135a9d41bb63011d45cd2adcf514a3b78db41`. `fizzbuzz.py` does it in 78 seconds, `fizzbuzzpop.py` does it in 85 seconds, and `fizzbuzz_optim.py` does it in 12 seconds.
 If you comment out the print, so that it computes the same stuff but doesn't spend time on IO, they all get 3 seconds faster.